 Risks

-- The whole desert rose contains a toxic sap, which is released when chewed or bruised.
+- The entire desert rose contains a toxic sap that is released when the plant is chewed or bruised.
 In Africa, arrows are dipped in the sap to make them poisonous.

-- Ingesting any parts of this plant can result in vomiting, diarrhea, and hypersalivation in dogs.
-Extreme cases can potentially lead to cardiac problems.
+- Ingesting any parts of this plant can lead to vomiting, diarrhea, and hypersalivation in dogs.
+In extreme cases, it may potentially cause cardiac problems.

-- The desert rose sap is a skin irritant that can cause blistering and inflammation on the skin of canines.
+- The sap from the desert rose is a skin irritant that can cause blistering and inflammation on the skin of dogs.